swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 1. Email `team@carpentries.org` with any instructors with missing or invalid emails.

-### Leading the Discussion
+#### Leading the Discussion (Host and Co-host)

-Meetings will be hosted on a Zoom videoconference, linked via the [instructor discussion etherpad](http://pad.software-carpentry.org/instructor-discussion).
+Meetings will be hosted on a Zoom videoconference, linked via the [instructor discussion Etherpad](http://pad.software-carpentry.org/instructor-discussion).

 Each instructor discussion session session must have at least one host (although two hosts are preferred).
 Any experienced instructor is welcome to host, but hosts are encouraged to join the mentoring subcommittee.